Skip to main content

 The Thales Cogent AFIS went live for use at border crossings in 2016.
 And the story has continued.

-The Saudi government's plans for biometric identification extends much further, and the Thales Cogent AFIS has all the flexibility and adaptability necessary to meet the requirements of a wide array of other use cases.
+The Saudi government's plans for biometric identification extend much further, and the Thales Cogent AFIS has all the flexibility and adaptability necessary to meet the requirements of a wide array of other use cases.

 As such, it has since been deployed across a variety of: